Robert J. Lyle

 He did have one souvenir of the war that was shipped home with him, a beautiful German dagger with a swastika armband wrapped around it.
 Robert’s nephew, Doug, asked him about the dagger and arm band and he explained that he and a few other men slipped behind enemy lines for a reconnaissance mission.
 He had taken them from a German officer and placed them in his backpack, which was ultimately sent home with his other processions.
 As Doug grew older, his uncle became more and more of a hero to him with everything that Robert had done and sacrificed for this country.

 Robert passed away on September 11, 1975, and was buried in the Yorkville Methodist Church Cemetery in Paulding, GA.
-I want to thank Robert's nephew, Doug, and his niece, MaryAnn, for providing the information and photos used in this tribute.
-Thank you also to Sandy Lyle for the use of the grave marker photo.
-Thank you to Doug for his service in the Army during the Vietnam War, serving from 1966 to 1968.
+I want to thank Robert’s nephew, Doug, and his niece, MaryAnn, for providing the information and photos used in this tribute.
+Doug served in the Army during the Vietnam War from 1966 to 1968, and is certainly worthy of our recognition here.
+I want to thank Serge Lemaire for originally contacting the Lyle family and all of his research to honor these men and thank you to Sandy Lyle for the use of the grave marker photo.